plastikcam.com Lomo Belair X 6-12

 If you never had a Lomography camera, this one might be too expensive for a start.
 Get yourself a simple one like the Diana, maybe second hand, and have a test, whether you can live with this kind of basic plastic camera.
 Lomography is more a state of mind, there is also some hype about it.
 Seen the quality, you may find them expensive; on the other hand people buy I-Phones although you can easily find out how much the production costs have been.
 Lomography still believes in film and they make new products, like this Belair.There is a price for this, just take it or leave it.
 It's capability to take 6x12 photographs is quite unique.
 If you want to buy a solid camera for this format, it's 10 times the price of the Belair.

-The Lomo Belair can do 3 different formats.
-You have to make your decision before putting the film roll and to clip the according mask into the camera.
-The 58mm lens gives you the equivalent of 21mm (that's really wide!) on 6x12, 26mm on 6x9 and 35mm on 6x6.
-The 90mm lens gives 32mm on 6x12, 40mm on 6x9 and 52mm on 6x6.
+The 58mm lens gives you the equivalent of about 17mm (that's really ultra wide!) on 6x12, 23mm on 6x9 and 35mm on 6x6.
+The 90mm lens gives about 26mm on 6x12, 35mm on 6x9 and 55mm on 6x6.
 The lenses are simple all plastic and only do F8 or F16, which isn't very bright and neither a wide range.
-So high sensitive film is a better choice.
-Focusing has 4 zones, no intermediates; it's 1m, 1,50m, 3m and ∞.
+The 90mm glass lens is similar to the plastic one, but has much better image quality and contrast.
+The 114mm glass lens is still wide on 6x12, about normal on 6x9 and slightly tele on 6x6, about 75mm equivalent.
+Because of the apertures, higher sensitive film is a better choice, but bear in mind that the shortest speed is only 1/125.
+So on sunny days you may hit the limits..
+Focusing has 4 zones for the plastic lenses, no intermediates; it's 1m, 1,50m, 3m and ∞.
 At F8 with the 90mm lens there are gaps, areas out of focus, e.g. between 4m (3m setting) and 6m (∞ setting).
 At F16 zones just overlap.
 The 58mm just overlaps at F8 and has wide margins at F16.
 If you keep this in mind, you can adapt your picture composition and have nice effects.
+The glass lenses have a continous facussing scale.

 Handling a

 Press the camera opening button on the bottom and extend the struts.
 Set aperture and focus distance.
 Look through the finder and compose your picture.
 Press the shutter lever.
 That's it.
 Advance the film to the next picture.
 Press the middle of the struts and collapse them to fold the camera.
 The finders are quite random, they show much more than you will have on the photo.
-So leave some margin.
+So no need to leave any margin.
 The exposure measuring system gets it quite right under normal circumstances.
 If your subject is in the shade and you are in a more sunny area, it gets it completely wrong, it under-exposes severely.
 You can easily compensate with the ISO dial, but don't forget to put it back.

 I bought the Belair for the 6x12 format and the Instax back.